Nesiotites: Description

+Ecology

+The bone proportions of Nesiotites species fall within the range of living ground-dwelling terrestrial (ambulatory) shews, and do not appear to display any clear adaptations to digging or other specialised ecologies like running, maintaining a relatively generalised terrestrial ecology similar to most living shrews.
+Species of Nesiotites may have had a longer lifespan than most living shrews, perhaps 3-4 years instead of the 1-2 years typical of living shrews.
+Like living shrews, it was probably primarily an insectivore that preyed on invertebrates, or possibly sometimes small vertebrates given its relatively large size.

 Evolutionary history

 Nesiotites originally colonised Mallorca during the Messinian stage of the Late Miocene, when during the Messinian salinity crisis (5.96–5.33 million years ago) the Mediterranean sea evaporated allowing animals from the Iberian Peninsula to disperse to the Balearics.
 Later becoming isolated on the island when the Mediterranean refilled as result of the Zanclean Flood around 5.3 million years ago, at the beginning of the Pliocene.
 Nesiotites later spread to Menorca during the Pliocene-Pleistocene transition, when episodes of low sea level connected the two islands.
 During most of its existence, it represented only one of three terrestrial mammal lineages native to the Balearic islands, alongside the giant dormouse Hypnomys and the dwarf goat-antelope Myotragus.
 The last Nesiotites chronospecies, N. hidalgo, probably became extinct shortly after human settlement of the Balearics, which occurred sometime prior to 2282 BC, with the youngest radiocarbon date for the species dating to approximately 3027 BC.